epomatti/azure-linux-security/README.md

 ### Protecting local secrets

-If storing secrets locally in disk is unavoidable, extra protections shoud be provisioned.
+If storing secrets locally in disk is unavoidable, extra protections should be provisioned.

-- Tunneling
+- Tunneling from the origin to destination
-- Restrict origin addresses (IP, SNI)
+- Restrict origin addresses at the destination (IP, SNI)
+- Proper file permissions setup
+- Strong admin user access control
 - Disk encryption

+Complex approaches:

+- Use a custom kernel module to change root access permissions (SELinux, AppArmor)
+- Security events monitoring (SIEM)
--
+- Auditing

+Other approaches (not as effective, side effects):

+- Encrypted locally but with password in the same filesystem (chicken and the egg problem)
+- Create the secret files with a hidden prefix (".")
+- Use a random name for the files

 #### Strong disk encryption